tristantudorof/Emissions_Dashboard_SQL_Project/README.md

 SELECT *
 FROM emissions.default.emissions_data;

-From this output, I identified the column names I needed and wrote a more targeted query:
+From this output, I identified the column names I needed and wrote a more targeted querys.

 # 4. Analyze